code-with-amitk/Code-examples/System-Design/Scalable/Messengers/Snap_Chat/README.md

 ```

 ## 3. API Design
 - All API's should be extensible, ie if in future want to add new parameters that can be added).
-[Variadic Templates C++](/Languages/Programming_Languages/c++/Characteristics_of_OOPS/Polymorphism/Static_CompileTime/Templates/Variadic)
+[Variadic Templates C++](/Languages/Programming_Languages/c++/Characteristics_of_OOPS/Polymorphism/Static_CompileTime/Templates/Variadic), kwargs in python, va_list in c
 - **1. Sender call these APIs**
 ```c
 sendMessage (string dst_user_id, string src_user_id, uint32_t timestamp, string text, uint8_t video)